September 8, 2014

 Not sure if your horse has a show or race record or has been bred?
 Use AQHA’s Online Records Research system to check.
 AQHA members get $10 free each month in records research.

-If your horse qualifies for a name change, please submit a written statement with your new name choice, the registration certificate and the $55 fee for members or $95 for non-members to:
+If your horse qualifies for a name change, please submit a name change form with your new name choice, the registration certificate and the $55 fee for members or $95 for non-members to:

 P.O.
 Box 200